 If you have a passion for helping others and the courage to confront emergencies head-on, even when it means running into a burning building, then a career as a firefighter could be the right choice for you.
-Firefighters may not need a college degree for entry-level positions, but they often do need some sort of postsecondary education and training to develop the skills necessary for saving lives.
+Firefighters may not need a college degree for entry-level positions, but they often do need some level of postsecondary education and training to develop the skills necessary for saving lives.
 Training at a fire academy is another integral part of preparation for a career in firefighting.
-A college education in a field like fire science can lead to career advancement into leadership positons like fire chief.
+A college education in a field like fire science can lead to career advancement into leadership positions like fire chief.

 Postsecondary Education for Firefighters

 Entry-level firefighters don’t necessarily need a college degree to attain their first firefighting positions.
 However, many full-time firefighting positions call for specific certifications that do warrant some sort of postsecondary education, according the United States Bureau of Labor Statistics (BLS).
 For example, many departments require firefighters to be trained as basic emergency medical technicians (EMTs), which often includes training in assessing patients, checking vital signs, managing cardiac emergencies and trauma situations, respiratory management, and the use of basic medical equipment.
 Though EMT-Basic training programs don’t necessarily award a degree, the education they provide is crucial to success in careers in emergency services, including firefighting.